dylanPMurphy/e2eML/readme.md

 ### Data

-Split the state of California into blocks(smallest geographical unit for which Cenus Bureu publishes data.
+Split the state of California into blocks(smallest geographical unit for which Cenus Bureu publishes data).
 Population size of each block is between 600-3,000 people.
 We will refer to these blocks as districts.

 Each district has:

 - Population
 - Median Income
 - Median Housing Price